James Yap: Defeats and return to glory (2010–2013)

 With Yap's contract expiring in September 2010, B-Meg offered him a three-year deal with an option for the player to extend it for another two years once the second season of the new deal ended.
 A few weeks before the beginning of the 2010–11 season, it was announced that Yap would be re-signing with B-Meg.
 The Llamados entered the 2010–11 PBA Philippine Cup as defending champions.
 In the first round of the tournament, the former University of the East standout averaged 15.1 points per game, while the team ended the Classification Phase with a record of 7–7.
-The two-time MVP and Peter June Simon led the team to the quarter-finals, in which B-Meg scored back-to-back wins against the Meralco Bolts.
+The two-time MVP and Peter June Simon led the team to the quarterfinals, in which B-Meg scored back-to-back wins against the Meralco Bolts.
 For the series, Yap averaged 22.0 points, as the Llamados defeated Meralco in two games.
 Following this series, the Llamados found themselves on a collision course with the Talk 'N Text Tropang Texters in the semifinals.
 In a losing effort in Game 1 (B-Meg lost 91–98), Yap recorded a personal conference-high of 36 points.
 Yap suffered breathing difficulties and struggled with his shooting in Game 2, scoring 13 points in 31 minutes, but still played a main role and came up with a game-winning steal in the final seconds of the last quarter that gave B-Meg an 88–87 victory.
 The Tropang Texters won Game 3, but the defending champions tied the series 2–2 in Game 4 with a 98–93 win, despite a late rally by TNT in the fourth quarter.
 Talk N' Text would eventually defeat the Llamados in Game 5 (97–83) and Game 6 (89–72), thus eliminating the defending champions from the tournament.
 Yap averaged 18.75 ppg, 1.77 apg, 4.30 rpg and 0.60 spg in 36 minutes playing time.